This topic describes the architecture of Episerver Commerce, with an introduction to the system foundation and related components and products.

 - Security and Permissions

-See the Episerver system requirements for information about currently supported versions.
+See Episerver system requirements for currently-supported versions.

 The subsystems in Episerver Commerce use these frameworks and are designed to be completely independent from one another.
 The core APIs do not rely on other system APIs.